 There are provisions about access by the young person and their parents to Family Division reports (ss 556, 559).
-Access may be withheld from the young person or the parents if it is Treated by the law as if something is the case, even if that is not the reality.
-For example, children may be deemed to have the same home as their parents, whether they actually live there or not.
-Or a person may be deemed to have given their consent to something if they hear about it and do not object.
-Compare rebuttable. prejudicial to the physical or mental health of the young person or their parents.
+Access may be withheld from the young person or the parents if it is deemed prejudicial to the physical or mental health of the young person or their parents.
 A report cannot be withheld from a lawyer representing the young person or their parents.

 Interim accommodation orders

-- releasing a young person to a parent;
+- release a young person to a parent;

-- placing a young person with a suitable person (following an assessment by the DFFH);
+- place a young person with a suitable person (following an assessment by the DFFH);

-- placing a young person in a secure welfare service.
+- place a young person in a secure welfare service.

 A young person can only be placed in a secure welfare service if there is a substantial and immediate risk to the child; and not because there is no other adequate accommodation.
 An initial secure welfare placement cannot exceed three weeks.
 It can be extended once for a further three weeks if exceptional circumstances exist (s 267(2)(c) CYF Act).

 Conditions – including contact with parents – can be placed on an interim accommodation order.
 A young person’s whereabouts may be withheld from a parent if special circumstances exist, or if the young person’s safety or wellbeing is in jeopardy (s 265).
 An appeal may be made to the Supreme Court about the making or dismissing of an application for an interim accommodation order (s 268).